Highest Plateau in the World: 2024's Majestic Peak of Nature

 On average, it’s over 4,500 meters above sea level!
 That’s why they call it the “Roof of the World.”
 Big mountains surround it, where you will find the two tallest peaks in the world, Mount Everest and K2.

-Which is the Highest Plateau in the World Class 6?
+Which is the Highest Plateau in the World?

 Hey there, explorers of Class 6!
-Today, we’re on a mission to discover the highest plateau on Earth, a place so high it’s nicknamed the “Roof of the World.”
-But Why is the Tibetan Plateau Important?
-Which is the Highest Plateau in the World, Let’s find out.
+Today, we’re on a mission to discover the highest plateau in the world, a place so high it’s nicknamed the “Roof of the World.”
+But why is the Tibetan Plateau, the highest plateau in the world, so important?
+Let’s find out!

 Why is the Tibetan Plateau Important?